BLCM/BLCMods/Borderlands 2 mods/Astor/Quests Improvement/Sir Hammerlock Jakobs Sponsor/ReadMe.md

-## Hammerlock Jakobs Sponsor
+## Sir Hammerlock's Jakobs Sponsor

 - ### Borderlands 2 - Main Game:
-  - The 10 missions given by Hammerlock in the main game are rewarded with a Jakobs weapon/item
+  - The 10 missions given by Sir Hammerlock in the main game are rewarded with a Jakobs weapon/item

 __Note:__ In the Mission Bad Hair Day (Southern Shelf) the Hammerlock reward is now a Blue Sniper Jakobs or a Blue Shotgun Torgue (if the fur is given to Clap-Trap).

 - ###Campaign DLC:
-  - __DLC Campaign 1:__ The single mission given by Hammerlock in *Captain Scarlett and Her Pirate's Booty* is rewarded with a Jakobs weapon/item
+  - __DLC Campaign 1:__ The single mission given by Sir Hammerlock in *Captain Scarlett and Her Pirate's Booty* is rewarded with a Jakobs weapon/item
-  - __DLC Campaign 3:__ The 4 missions given by Hammerlock in *Sir Hammerlock's Big Game Hunt* are rewarded with a Jakobs weapon/item
+  - __DLC Campaign 3:__ The 4 missions given by Sir Hammerlock in *Sir Hammerlock's Big Game Hunt* are rewarded with a Jakobs weapon/item

 ![Jakobs pistol as reward for Handsome Jack Here! in Southern Shelf](https://imgur.com/F3u9ezy.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")